Making Laminated Watercolor Bookmarks

 Adding a few details to complete these watercolor bookmarks.

-The final details are a quick hole punch at the top and a little ribbon or twine is added by casting off in a simple knot.
+The final little details are a quick hole punch at the top and a ribbon or twine is casted by tying off in a simple knot.
+You can find my bookmarks when I do in person art shows.

 Be the good,